LEAPMOTOR T03 interior, tech and comfort

 How is the quality and layout?

-It’s far nicer than you’d expect for the money.
+It’s a bit nicer than you’d expect for the money, though it unsurprisingly feels cheaper than its more expensive rivals, such as the Renault 5 E-Tech.
 The textured dashboard trim and metal door handles help lift the ambience, and the panoramic sunroof makes the cabin feel bright and airy.
 There are scratchy plastics below eye level, but nothing worse than you’d find in far pricier rivals.
+There are

 There’s minimal physical switchgear.
 Most functions are controlled via the touchscreen, including the heating and ventilation.
 That’s not ideal – small touch sliders can be hard to hit when driving, especially for those with larger fingers.